xuda1979/texas_holdem_ai_gatc/CARD_IMAGES_SETUP.md

    - Keep the same naming convention: `[rank][suit].png`

 The Texas Hold'em AI project now has a complete, professional-looking card set! 🃏✨

+## Continuous Integration

+- Card image assets are bundled with the package under `src/poker_ai/gui/card_images`.
+- GUI tests are marked with `gui` and will be skipped automatically when images or a display are missing.
+- Use `xvfb-run -a pytest -m gui` to run GUI tests headlessly in CI environments.